f-bn/f-bn/README.md

 ### :rocket: My profile

 * :construction_worker: Passionate database engineer
 * :computer: I work mostly with Linux operating systems and database engines such as [PostgreSQL](https://www.postgresql.org/) :heart:, [MongoDB](https://www.mongodb.com/) and [OpenSearch](https://opensearch.org/).
-I also love automating my work in every way possible and you can also find me tinkering *too much* with various softwares to break things because why not.
+I also love automating my work in every way possible and you can also find me tinkering *too much* with various softwares to break things because there is always something to learn.
 I may also have a *passion* in debugging undocumented systems and database setups everywhere I go (please no).
 * :tea: Tea lover
 * :headphones: Music addict (mostly metal, but also some coldwave, trance, phonk, trailer music... and many others)
 * :house: Homelaber sometimes (NAS and small custom server for labs around databases, Kubernetes and some other softwares)